Los Gatos High School: In the media

 The front façade of the school was shown on The Amanda Show starring Amanda Bynes.
 It was used in the show's soap opera spoof segment called "Moody's Point".
 The front exterior of the school was also used on Saved by the Bell.

 The school was also used as a filming location for several scenes in the 1996 made-for-TV movie Lying Eyes.

 The school, its stadium and track, and nearby Santa Cruz Avenue were also used for filming an episode of the 1986 television series Starman; drama students played the role of some extras.

 The 1988 made-for-TV film Quiet Victory: The Charlie Wedemeyer Story was based on the life of former Los Gatos High School head football coach Charlie Wedemeyer, who was stricken with Amyotrophic lateral sclerosis and continued to coach the football team for several years.
 The movie was actually filmed in Goose Creek, South Carolina, at Stratford High School.

 In 1992, Principal Ted Simonson, former Dean of Boys during earlier decades, attracted media controversy for a series of racist and bigoted jokes he made during a roast at the Lions Club in which he referred to female joggers as "jigglers" and described gay-friendly city of San Francisco as "Fairyland" and the city of Oakland, California, with its large African-American population, as "Jungleland."

+In 2021, Mark Rober used the school's football field to test his robotic field kicking machine.

 In 2021, NBC Bay Area published an investigative report about "a wave of sexual misconduct allegations by current and former Los Gatos High School students on social media".
 The report details an ongoing student-led movement to change the culture of LGHS that gained momentum in 2020.